-Objective Performance Recruitment process for all senior management appointments will include a senior female on the interview panel Recruiting processes for senior management appointments which occurred in the Reporting Period were for the Chief Executive Officer and Chief Financial Officer.
-In both cases, given the significance of the role, the Board and, in particular, the chair of the Nomination & Remuneration Committee (Holly Kramer) was involved in the recruitment process.
-Continue to undertake a gender pay equity review as part of the annual remuneration review process A key focus area during FY16 was to align remuneration policies and practices across the Company.
-The aim of alignment is to ensure that all remuneration decisions for employees are considered in a consistent way and at the same time each year.
-This alignment will help Nine to complete more effective gender pay reviews in the future.
+Objective Performance Recruitment process for all senior management appointments will include a senior female on the interview panel There were no recruiting processes for senior management appointments during the Reporting Period.
+Continue to undertake a gender pay equity review as part of the annual remuneration review process A key focus during the Reporting Period has been reviewing remuneration practices and procedures, to ensure that employees are classified in a correct and consistent manner (for example, under awards).
+This is to ensure that employees are remunerated on a considered and consistent way.
 Implement an action plan to address any significant issues identified during the gender pay equity review There were no significant issues identified from the gender pay equity reviews which have been conducted to date.
-Annual succession planning for key management executives will include consideration of diversity initiatives Given the turnover in key management executives during the Reporting Period, formal succession planning was not undertaken during the Reporting Period.
-Report on initiatives that facilitate diversity for Nine Activities of Nine and its subsidiaries which support a fair an inclusive workplace include: Flexible work options to assist employees to balance their work, family and other commitments; Ensuring employees have access to opportunities within Nine based on merit; Updating performance review tools and objectives to support a diverse workforce; Implementing policies that create a culture free from discrimination, harassment and bullying, and rolling out training across Nine in relation to these issues; and Continuing to assist Indigenous Australians to access employment opportunities within our business through our partnership with Media RING.
+Report on initiatives that facilitate diversity for Nine Activities of Nine and its subsidiaries which support a fair and inclusive workplace include: Flexible work options to assist employees to balance their work, family and other commitments; Ensuring employees have access to opportunities within Nine based on merit; Providing online training for all employees on equal employment opportunity, bullying and harassment; Updating performance review tools and objectives to support a diverse workforce; Implementing policies that create a culture free from discrimination, harassment and bullying, and rolling out training across Nine in relation to these issues; and Continuing to assist Indigenous Australians to access employment opportunities within our business through our partnership with Media RING.
 Further, the Nine Technology team is participating in a program to support indigenous graduate recruitment.
 Successful candidates will work within the Technology team for a fixed period of time on specific projects with the aim of securing permanent employment.

-5.4 Objectives for FY17
+5.4 Objectives for FY18

-The Board has adopted the following measurable objectives for FY17 for achieving gender diversity:
+The Board has adopted the following measurable objectives for FY18 for achieving gender diversity:

-- Recruitment processes for all senior management appointments will include a senior female on the interview panel - · Continue to undertake a gender pay equity review as part of the annual remuneration review process - · Implement an action plan to address any significant issues identified during the gender pay equity review - Report on initiatives that facilitate gender diversity for Nine.
+- · Recruitment processes for all senior management appointments will include a senior female on the interview panel - Implement a program for engagement with employees on parental leave, to encourage employees to return to work at the end of the parental leave period. - Report on initiatives that facilitate gender diversity for Nine.